-Each year the Academy offers fellowships to graduating MFA students and/or alumni who have been out of school for at least one academic year.
+Each year the Academy offers two one-year fellowships to graduating MFA students and one to an alum who has been out of school for at least one academic year.
 Recipients receive a \$10,000 stipend and complete their fellowship year at the Academy.